doctrine/orm/docs/en/reference/caching.rst

 ~~~~~~~~~~~~

 The result cache can be used to cache the results of your queries
-so that we don't have to query the database or hydrate the data
+so that we don't have to query the database again after the first time.
-again after the first time.
-You just need to configure the result
+You just need to configure the result cache implementation.
-cache implementation.

 .. code-block:: php